shuhaimiao/LLM-Learning-Odyssey/README.md

     *   LLM Visualization tools

 ## Progress Tracking Table
-This table is the core mechanism for tracking progress and making the repository useful.
-It transforms the README into an active dashboard, making it immediately clear to you and others what is being worked on, what has been completed, and where detailed learnings are located.
-Regular updates to this table are crucial.
+This table is **my core mechanism for tracking my progress**.
+It's my active dashboard to see what I'm working on, what I've completed, and where my detailed notes are.
+I'll be updating this regularly!

 | Module/Topic                     | Status        | My Notes/Code                                       | Key Resources                                                                 | Start Date | Completion Date | Confidence (1-5) | Key Learnings/Challenges             |
 | :------------------------------- | :------------ | :-------------------------------------------------- | :---------------------------------------------------------------------------- | :--------- | :-------------- | :--------------- | :----------------------------------- |